|◂ The Official Website of the VJC ▫ Incorporated 1999 ▸||

 Club membership grew in a variety of ways.
 The Internet (naturally), but nothing replaces the enthusiasm and actions of fellow members and enthusiasts promoting the club.
 Wayne tells the story of meeting Kevin and Teri Palin in a K-Mart parking lot, chasing them down when he saw them drive up in their XJ6 with customized jag-oriented plates.
 David Harrison, later became VJC president and served over 10 years in that capacity while the club grew and entertained new members.
 David along with Hazel Laughton as well as Bruce & Marion Murff were among the founding members and were all fundamental to the growth of VJC.

-As a matter of fact, David’s Austin Swallow, orignally owned by the Lawtonss remains in the club today under the stewardship of the David Harrison and is the oldest “Jaguar” in the UNited States.
+As a matter of fact, David’s Austin Swallow, orignally owned by the Laughton's remains in the club today under the stewardship of the David Harrison and is the oldest “Jaguar” in the United States.
 Other charter members included (sadly recently deceased) Dick & Samantha Geoghegen and ….and the list goes on!

 The Virginia Jaguar Club was the first JCNA club to be born of this marvelous new, indispensable tool we all know and love as the Internet.
 We thank all those who have contributed over the years to helping start and grow the VJC, especially Wayne for keeping the VJC website and newsletter going for all these years.
 While the torch has been passed, the VJC continues to grow and help others share in their enthusiasm for Jaguar automobiles and the camaraderie of the club.